 The variety and richness of the island’s gastronomy is normal if we take into account that it has been populated by many cultures throughout its history, and their influence is evident, among many other aspects, in its cuisine.

 In this selection we have prepared we will tell you about some of the best typical dishes of Mallorca, but you should know that not all of them are eaten all over the island nor are they prepared in the same way.
-In Mallorca there are six regions: Palma, Serra de Tramuntana, Es Raiguer, Pla de Mallorca, Migjorn and Llevant; and in each one of them the gastronomy is different, and you can even eat the same dish prepared in different ways and with different flavours.
+In Mallorca there are six regions: Palma, Serra de Tramuntana, Es Raiguer, Pla de Mallorca, Migjorn and Llevant; and in each one of them the gastronomy is different, and you can even eat the same dish prepared in a different way and with a variety of flavours.

 Arroz brut or arròs brut, which literally means “dirty rice” in Mallorcan, is one of the most traditional and tasty dishes in Mallorca.
 It is prepared with “round” rice and its flavour is very characteristic and incredible.
 If you visit Mallorca you can’t leave without trying this delicious dish.